raf13lol/FLPTrialStateModder/README.md

-# NOTE: doesn't work for FL 21 and higher
+# NOTE: doesn't work for untrialising the FLP in specific (plugins can still be done) on FL 21 and higher
 # they added stuff so it's not that easy

 # how it works